jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    If the required module has already been loaded, :n:`Import` and :n:`Export` make the command equivalent to :cmd:`Import` or :cmd:`Export`.

-   The mapping between
-   physical directories and logical names at the time of requiring the file must be consistent with the mapping used to compile the file.
+   The mapping between physical directories and logical names at the time of requiring the file must contain the same mapping used to compile the file (see Section :ref:`libraries-and-filesystem`).
 If several files match, one of them is picked in an unspecified fashion.
+   Therefore, library authors should use a unique name for each module and users are encouraged to use fully-qualified names or the :cmd:`From ...
+Require` command to load files.

    .. todo common user error on dirpaths see https://github.com/coq/coq/pull/11961#discussion_r402852390

-.. cmd:: From @qualid Require {? {| Import | Export } } {+ @qualid }
+.. cmd:: From @dirpath Require {? {| Import | Export } } {+ @dirpath }
    :name: From ...
-Require ...
+Require

-   .. todo: wanted to change @qualid to @dirpath
-      but even without that, I don't get the description with ":n:`@dirpath.@dirpath’.@qualid`"

-   Works like :cmd:`Require`, but picks any library whose absolute name is of the form :n:`@dirpath.@dirpath’.@qualid` for some :n:`@dirpath’`.
-This is useful to ensure that the :token:`qualid` library comes from a given package by making explicit its absolute root.
+   Works like :cmd:`Require`, but loads, for each :n:`@dirpath`, the library whose fully-qualified name matches :n:`@dirpath__From.{* @directory . }@dirpath` for some :n:`{* @directory . }`.
+This is useful to ensure that the :n:`@dirpath` library comes from a particular package.

    .. exn:: Cannot load @qualid: no physical path bound to @dirpath.
       :undocumented: